lordthorzonus/yii2-algolia/CONTRIBUTING.md

 ## Running Tests

 You will need an install of [Composer](https://getcomposer.org) before continuing.
-Yii2 also unfortunately needs you to install `fxp/composer-asset-plugin`.
+Yii2 also unfortunately requires you to install `fxp/composer-asset-plugin`.

 ```bash
 composer global require "fxp/composer-asset-plugin:^1.2.0"